DopTrack/estimate/README.md

 - Anaconda/miniconda installation
 - Git

 We recommend to use conda for managing the installation of the required dependencies.
 Please consult the documentation to install either [Anaconda](https://docs.anaconda.com/anaconda/install/) or [miniconda](https://docs.conda.io/en/main/miniconda.html).
-Miniconda is less demanding.
+For the SOD praktikum we advise to install Miniconda as it is less demanding for your computer.

 Run the line below in your terminal to verify that conda is installed:
 ```